diogoaurelio/schedoscopeWiki/Scheduling.md

      materialize -v app.eci.datamart/SearchExport/SHOP10/2015/05 --mode RESET_TRANSFORMATION_CHECKSUMS_AND_TIMESTAMPS

-#### Transform an individual view
+#### Transforming an Individual View

 One can transform an individual view without checking its dependencies using the materialization mode `TRANSFORM_ONLY`.
-This is useful when a transformation higher up in the dependency lattice has failed and you want to retry it without potentially rematerializing all dependencies.
+This is useful when a transformation higher up in the dependency lattice has failed and you want to retry it without potentially rematerializing any dependencies.

 Example:

      materialize -v app.eci.datamart/SearchExport/SHOP10/2015/05 --mode TRANSFORM_ONLY

 Note, however, that the view will get a new transformation timestamp and potentially update its transformation version checksum.
-If `TRANSFORM_ONLY` is not applied to top-level views, any dependant views would be transformed upon the next materialization command.
+If `TRANSFORM_ONLY` is not applied to top-level views, any dependant views will be transformed upon the next materialization command.
 So it may be wise to follow up `TRANSFORM_ONLY` with a `RESET_TRANSFORMATION_CHECKSUMS_AND_TIMESTAMPS` of dependant views.

-#### Force materialization state
+#### Forcing Materialized State

 You can force a view into the state materialized without performing a transformation using the materialization mode `SET_ONLY`.